What Can Go Wrong

 What You Can Do

 The best way to solve the problem of early ejaculation is to learn behavior control.
 By understanding what is happening in your head and body before ejaculation, you can learn to slow down and pay attention so you can last longer.
+Alternatively, your physician may prescribe a medication that helps delay orgasm.

 For both men and women it is important to realize that sex is not necessarily about intercourse and having an orgasm.
 It is about touch, pleasure, and building an intimate connection with yourself and/or another person.